-On your visit learn about the Anglo-Saxon abbot and now Saint Benedict Biscop who first brought glass-making to Sunderland, and Britain, all the way back in the 7th Century AD.
+On your visit learn about the Anglo-Saxon abbot, Saint Benedict Biscop, who first brought glass-making to Sunderland, and Britain, back in the 7th Century AD.
 Biscop and his team of glaziers produced stained glass for the impressive windows at Bishopwearmouth Monastery.

 In our exhibition spaces, you can marvel at some of the world’s finest contemporary glass and ceramic artists, as well as up and coming artists currently studying with the University of Sunderland.

 2018 also saw the addition of Northern Gallery for Contemporary Art to the building, meaning you can now enjoy a regularly changing programme of both established and emerging contemporary artists work.

 We are dedicated to creating opportunities for everyone to have a go and be involved in arts and culture.
 Our learning team deliver an extensive family crafts programme with lots to do for all ages, such as glass painting, glass sandcasting, glass fusing and ceramic crafts.
 Keep an eye out for things to do, especially around school holiday times via our What’s On.

 You can also pick up your own souvenir or stunning example of glass art in our gift shop, kids love the marbles, before taking a well-earned rest in The Glass Yard cafe with its captivating views out onto the River Wear.